mropert/mropert.github.io/_posts/2018-01-06-simplifying_build-part2.md

 * Libraries to link
 * Linkage (static vs shared)

 Some of you will probably remark that this looks a lot like `libtool` and you would be right.
-There are similiarities, except that here we handle more C++ specificities and try to work with all compilers and platforms, not only the GNU ones.
+There are similarities, except that here we handle more C++ specificities and try to work with all compilers and platforms, not only the GNU ones.
 Also, we only concern ourselves with compiler invocation, while `libtool` also handles install and other things we prefer to leave to the build system.